Verona City Guide

 Quick facts

-• The historic center is a designated UNESCO World Heritage site for its architecture.
+- Designated a UNESCO World Heritage site for its seamless integration of Roman, Medieval, and Renaissance architecture.

 Top attractions & tours